dthaler/teep/README.md

 The following configurations should work:

+* DebugStandalone | x64 - Use this to test/run as a normal application
+                outside any TEE, for development and debugging purposes.
 * Debug | x64 - Use this to test/run on an SGX-capable machine
                 or with the `-s` option to run on a non-SGX-capable machine but simulating run inside SGX.
-* DebugStandalone | x64 - Use this to test/run as a normal application
-                outside any TEE, for development and debugging purposes.

 To run and debug inside Visual Studio, change the debugger Working Directory to $(OutDir).
 To do this, right click on the project, and change Properties -> Debugging -> Working Directory and change the value to $(OutDir) instead of $(ProjectDir).
 This is because the apps will attempt to load the enclaves from the current directory.

-Partial support for the obsolete use of JSON in TEEP, are both still in the code but not defined by default, and are slated for removal.
-TEEP JSON support is gated by
-`TEEP_ENABLE_JSON` so if you have a need to experiment with it, define those symbols globally in Visual Studio, but expect that TEEP JSON support will be deleted in the near future.